psarangi550/DevOps_With_Ansible/ansible_week2/dynamic_inventory.md

     ```
         # if we run the inventory.py python script then we will get the output
-        ./inventory.py # here using the inventory.py file in here
+        ./inventory.py --list # here using the inventory.py file in here

         # the output will be in the form of JSON encoded dict of self.group
         # here we can see the target group and their corresponding host and also the groupvars